Migrate your apps and solutions from BizTalk Services to Azure Logic Apps

 - EDIFACT Decode

 Unlike BizTalk Services, these actions are decoupled from the transport protocols.
-So when you create your logic apps, you have more flexibility on which connectors you use to send and receive data.
-For example, it's possible to receive X12 files as attachments from email, and then process these files in a logic app.
+So when you create your logic apps, you have more flexibility in which connectors that you use to send and receive data.
+For example, you can receive X12 files as attachments from email, and then process these files in a logic app.

 Manage and monitor

 In BizTalk Services, a dedicated portal provided tracking capabilities to monitor and troubleshoot issues.
 Logic Apps provides richer tracking and monitoring capabilities through the Azure portal, and includes a mobile app for keeping an eye on things when you're on the move.